Discover the world through travel & beyond!

 1. Be patient.

-According to Davis, it will take two to three nights for your child to adjust to the new surroundings and schedule while traveling.
-She says, “The first couple of nights you don’t sleep well on vacation.
+According to Ehrler, your child will need two to three nights to adjust to the new surroundings and schedule while traveling.
+She says, “The first couple of nights, you don’t sleep well on vacation.
 We adults might watch TV until we fall asleep or read longer than usual, even if we don’t do that at home.
 And some of us will even have a glass of wine or two.”

-Davis advises, “Children are no different than we are.
+Ehrler advises, “Children are no different than we are.
 Parents expect too much from themselves and from children while traveling.
-Know that [children] need some time to adjust.
+Know that we all need some time to adjust.
 Period.”

-If your child is still taking naps, Davis suggests returning to the hotel room to put your child down midday.
-When I asked what she thinks of using long car rides or stroller walks to induce vacation naps, Davis said although she insists on regular naps in the child's crib or bed at home, “On vacation the naps may take place in strollers and in cars and at the beach.
+I asked what she thinks of using long car rides or stroller walks to induce vacation naps.
+Although Ehrler insists on regular naps in the child’s crib or bed at home, she says, “On vacation, the naps may take place in strollers or the car seat and at the beach.
 It’s sleep, but it’s junky sleep.
-But you have to do what you can to make [the naps] happen.”
+But you have to do what you can to make the naps happen.”

 3. Arrive before bedtime.

-Reaching your destination before your child’s bedtime allows the family to start off your vacation on the right foot, according to Davis.
-Getting a good first night of sleep is better than playing catch-up throughout your stay.
+According to Ehrler, reaching your destination before your child’s bedtime lets the family start your vacation on the right foot.
+Getting a good night’s sleep from the start is better than playing catch-up throughout your stay.

 4. Recreate bedtime routines.